Pitu/Magane/README.md

 7. Restart your Discord/Vesktop.
 8. Activate Magane from Discord's **User Settings > Vencord > Plugins**.

-> Due to Vencord enforcing CSP policies, if you need to import packs from third-party Chibisafe hosts, you have to add the domains to `native.ts` file.
+> Due to Vencord enforcing CSP, if you need to import packs from third-party Chibisafe hosts, you have to add the domains to `native.ts` file.
 > Restart your Discord/Vesktop after making any changes to it.

 #### Vesktop